min9nim/anony/README.md

 - If you check comment, you can get comments of others

 #### 3. https://an0ny.herokuapp.com/ {new group name}
-New conversation space is created automatically when you access as above ex)  _https://an0ny.herokuapp.com/newgroup_
+New conversation space is created automatically when you access as above.
+ex)  _https://an0ny.herokuapp.com/newgroup_
 <br>